Costs at a Glance

 - After all of your paperwork is complete, the Office of Financial Services will determine your eligibility for financial aid.
 An award letter will be sent to your OC email.

-- If you are a first-time borrower at Oklahoma Christian University, you will also need to complete the Entrance Counseling and Master Promissory Note for the unsubsidized Direct Loan at www.studentloans.gov.
+- If you are a first-time borrower at Oklahoma Christian University, you also will need to complete the Entrance Counseling and Master Promissory Note for the unsubsidized Direct Loan at www.studentloans.gov.

 - Please check your OC email periodically for any updates or changes to your financial aid.